Chocobozzz/PeerTube/FAQ.md

 We **try** to keep compatibility with the latest minor version (2.3.1 with 2.2 for example).
 We don't have resources to keep compatibility with other versions.

+## Are specific versions of PeerTube long term supported?

+We don't have enough resource to maintain a PeerTube LTS version.
+Please always upgrade to the latest version.

+## When approximately can I expect the next version of PeerTube to arrive?

+Anything from 2 to 6 months, with no promises.